polakowo/datadocs/docs/big-data/aws.md

 echo "<html><h1>Hello, World!</h1></html>" > index.html
 ```

-- Metadata:
-    - Used to internally get all the available information about the running instance.
-    - For example, EC2 can access its public IP address and write it to a database.
+- Metadata can be assigned using tags.
+    - Tagging is a key part of managing an environment.
+- Accessing instance metadata from within:
+    - Instance metadata and user data can be retrieved from within via a special URL.
     - Get metadata by running `curl http://169.256.169.254/latest/meta-data/`
     - Get user data by running `curl http://169.256.169.254/latest/user-data/`
+    - For example, EC2 can access its public IP address and write it to a database.

 ### Pricing